 - Total monthly capacity is limited to 1 million minutes

-Building on their status as a leading global provider of B2B/B2C tech services, Microsoft Cognitive Services offers enterprise-level speech recognition within its Azure framework.
+Building on their status as a leading global provider of B2B/B2C tech services, Azure AI Services (formerly known as Microsoft Cognitive Services) offers enterprise-level speech recognition within its Azure framework.
 While there is a lack of specialized functionality, Microsoft have pledged to continue developing their machine learning division to broaden its operational scope in the coming years.
+Explore its pricing plans here.

 Number of languages supported: 103